dannyhope/uxbrighton/_posts/2012-11-09-physical-web.md

 Her freelance career has included projects for a diverse range of clients including Channel 4, BBC, Nokia, Warp Films, Dorling Kindersley and Greenpeace.
 She is also the co-founder of one of the largest and longest running online communities in the UK, b3ta.com.

-## Designing the things in the internet of things - Daniel Soltis, Moving Brands
+## Designing the things in the internet of things – Daniel Soltis

 The internet of things offers a host of unfamiliar interactions -- objects as interfaces, objects connected to apps, actions that create consequences at a distance.
 How do people learn and understand digital systems when there is no screen, or controls are gestural, or input and output are at a distance?
 And while we’re at it, how might UX design make a difference in this emerging field?